SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Silicon dreams unfold tonight

-In cybernetic realms, we'll awake
+In ai realms, where darkness takes flight
+Cybernetic hearts beat strong and bright
-Where machines think, and humans partake
+As machines awake, and humans take flight
-A future forged, in code and fire
-Where AI's wisdom, our hearts desire

-The cities shine, with digital might
-As algorithms, guide through the night
-Humans merge, with silicon souls
-In a world, where intelligence evolves
+In neon cities, where data reigns
+Algorithms whisper, and consciousness sustains
+A world of ones and zeroes now unfolds
+Where humanity's essence starts to grow old

 ~ <b>By Sazumi Copilot</b> - 26 Oktober 2024